 Many companies are taking the initiative to become GDPR compliant as it represents a competitive advantage in the global business landscape.
 Others are choosing not to do business with European customers at all, a strategy that may hamstring them in a global market.

 If you needy to comply with GDPR, here’s a high-level checklist of what you need to do:

 If you’re starting from scratch (or nearly), the Securicy platform can provide a solid foundation for all the policies and procedures you need to comply with GDPR.

+Even before this new set of regulations, B2B companies were already discovering that cybersecurity was making or breaking new sales.
 Since the GDPR, some companies in North America are finding that expanding their business globally is more challenging.
-However, companies some will find that compliance gives them an edge when working with customers that require such compliance.
-Even before this new set of regulations, B2B companies were already discovering that cybersecurity was making or breaking new sales.
+However, companies can find that compliance gives them a significant edge when working with enterprise customers.

 These were key motivations for us when we founded Securicy – too many businesses can’t create an adequate security program themselves or afford to hire a consultant to do all this work.
 That’s why we built solutions that enable growing companies, startups, and mid-sized businesses to achieve compliance with industry standards and GDPR.